Tyler-Davenport/django-rest-api-assessment/documentation/issue-tickets/Create-Song.md

-# Create a new song
+# Create a new song CHECK

 ## Description

 This ticket requests the implementation of a route that allows the creation of a new song.

 ## Request

 - **Method:** POST
 - **Path:** /songs
 - **Body**